persalys/persalys/python/doc/developer_manual/validation/validation.rst

           :align: center

       - left side : 4 variables in the list view
-      - right side, tabs : Summary - PDF/CDF - Box plots - Table - Cobweb plot - Plot matrix - Scatter plots - Parameters - Model
+      - right side, tabs : Summary - PDF/CDF - Box plots - Table - Parallel coordinates plot - Plot matrix - Scatter plots - Parameters - Model
       - when changing the variable, the tabs are updated
       - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view : check its behavior
-      - check the tabs (Table - Cobweb plot - Plot matrix - Scatter plots) are linked : do several selections in a tab and check the selection is the same in the others tabs
+      - check the tabs (Table - Parallel coordinates plot - Plot matrix - Scatter plots) are linked : do several selections in a tab and check the selection is the same in the others tabs
       - Summary tab :